 - Try to have clear, smooth access to the prevailing wind, e.g. over open water or smooth ground.
 If possible site the generator on a smooth hill.

-- Mount the generator on as high a tower as possible and well clear of obstructions, but do not go to extremes.
+- Mount the generator on as high a tower as possible and well clear of obstructions.
+However, do not go to extremes.
 Easy access will be required for erection and foundations for the tower may be needed depending on the size and tower type.
 Remember, higher towers will add cost to the system that may not be countered by the energy output achieved.
 It is also important to ensure that the wind generator can be easily lowered for inspection and maintenance.

 - If planning an interconnected system, consult with your utility to obtain an interconnection agreement.